 Look, these are strange times.
 (That’s an understatement!)
 No doubt about it.
 Everything feels like it’s in turmoil.
 So, try to be normal, as much as you can.
 These are times when people get anxious about the future and it’s understandable.
 But there’s not a lot you can do about many things.
 There are still, however, boring, mundane activities that need to be done such as walking the dog, doing the dishes and the laundry, making meals, or straightening up the house.
 If you’re fortunate enough to have a job, there are reports to analyze, tasks to accomplish, repairs to be made, proposals to write, systems to design, and budgets to prepare.
-Focus on the tasks of life to get your mind away from anxiety about the future.
+A good technique for coping with stress is to focus on the tasks of life to get your mind away from anxiety about the future.

 Funny Video Recommendations

 Funny videos are a great technique for coping with stress.

 What are some of your favorite videos?
 Leave them in a comment below.